Zakahler/starter-hugo-academic/content/authors/admin/_index.md

 title: Zakhar Shumaylov
 email: ""
 ---
 I am a PhD student under supervision of Professor Carola Schönlieb at the [Cambridge Image Analysis Group](https://www.damtp.cam.ac.uk/research/cia/cambridge-image-analysis) within DAMTP.
 I am also a member of the [Cantab Capital Institute for the Mathematics of Information](https://www.ccimi.maths.cam.ac.uk/) and the [Maths4DL programme](https://maths4dl.ac.uk/team-member/zak-shumaylov/).
-I am also an ML Research Intern at Apple, working on model compression.
+I am currently a Student Researcher @ GDM in Mountain View, working on some Inverse Lithography.
+Before this, I worked as an ML Research Intern at Apple, focusing on model compression.

 I am generally interested in applied mathematics, specifically various problems arising at the intersection of optimization, deep learning, geometry, and inverse problems.